 In order to start receiving compensation as an injured federal worker, you are required to fill in certain key forms, with one of these being form CA-17.
 This is a form that is supposed to be filled in by both your supervisor and your treating physician which lets the government know the extent of your injury or disability so they are not only aware of your limitations, but also what you can qualify for with regard to postal worker compensation.

 Are you looking for an OWCP attorney?
-If you are confused about where to start with regard to federal workers’ compensation and need a helping hand to expedite the whole process, count on McCready, Garcia & Leet.
-For over two decades, we’ve been helping injured USPS workers get the compensation they deserve as well as connect them to OWCP-conversant doctors to make sure that their medical forms are filled in as per the federal government requirements in order to eliminate any questions about the legitimacy of your claim.
-If you’re an injured postal worker looking for help with federal workers’ compensation benefits, contact us NOW at 1-855-233-3002 for your FREE and confidential consultation.
+If you are confused about where to start with regard to federal workers’ compensation and need a helping hand to expedite the whole process, count on McCready Law.
+For over two decades, we’ve been helping injured federal workers (like the USPS) get the compensation they deserve as well as connect them to OWCP-conversant doctors to make sure that their medical forms are filled in as per the federal government requirements in order to eliminate any questions about the legitimacy of your claim.
+If you’re an injured postal worker looking for help with federal workers’ compensation benefits, contact us NOW for your FREE and confidential consultation.

 Form CA- 17 : Side A